webboty/Dexter-Wiki/Dexter-Networking.md

 In most cases, for most users, this is all that is required.
 You can start using [DDE](DDE) to program your robot.
 For other options, continue on here...

 ## Direct to Network Router
 If you can connect a CAT5 cable between Dexter and your network router, Dexter will have access to NTP time, and can be reached from any PC in your internal network (assuming your router allows it).
 If your network is 192.168.1 or 192.168.0 this should work as long as no other device is at 192.168.x.142.
-You may need to change Dexters fixed IP address, or change Dexter to DHCP. (see below)
+You may need to change Dexters fixed IP address, or change Dexter to DHCP. (see below).
+If your PC is connected via CAT5, you may want to purchase a small HUB and split your network cable between Dexter and your PC.

 ## WiFi
 If your [SD Card](SD-Card-Image) is up to date, you should be able to install a WiFi adapter via the USB Host connection on the [MicroZed board](MicroZed), and configure it for access to your WiFi router.
 However,